AnzeSinigoj/jLogQSL/README.md

 ![Beta](https://img.shields.io/badge/status-beta-yellow)

 ⚠️ **Work in Progress:** Some features are still missing, and bugs may be present.
-The **first stable release** will be made once all features are complete.
+The **first stable release** will be made once all of the listed features are complete.

 #### Missing features:
 - Exporting to PDF
 - Statistics
-- Custom query
 - Sync time with NTP

+#### Later implementation:
 - Manual
+- Custom query

 ## Requirements
 - **Java** (JDK 8 or higher)